 PGA Tour, Memorial scrap plans to have limited spectators

-Ohio Republican Gov. Mike DeWine last month approved a plan that would allow the Memorial to have 20% capacity on property, which would include fans, private hospitality areas and essential staff to run the tournament.
-“But given the broader challenges communities are facing due to the ongoing COVID-19 pandemic, we need to stay focused on the No. 1 priority for our 'Return to Golf' — the health and safety of all involved,” PGA Tour Commissioner Jay Monahan said in a statement Monday.
+Ohio Gov. Mike DeWine, a Republican, last month approved a plan that would allow the Memorial to have 20% capacity on property, which would include fans, private hospitality areas and essential staff to run the tournament.
+"But given the broader challenges communities are facing due to the ongoing COVID-19 pandemic, we need to stay focused on the No. 1 priority for our 'Return to Golf' — the health and safety of all involved," PGA Tour Commissioner Jay Monahan said in a statement Monday.

 The absence of spectators also means the tournament will not have a pro-am.
 Muirfield Village this week is holding the Workday Charity Open, a one-time event that replaces the John Deere Classic, which officials chose to cancel this year and bring back in 2021.
 No spectators were to be allowed this week.

-It's the first time a course has held different tournaments in consecutive weeks.
+It's the first time since 1957 a course has held different PGA Tour events in consecutive weeks.
 The 157-man field this week includes Brooks Koepka, Justin Thomas, Jon Rahm and Patrick Cantlay.
 The Memorial has special status and features only a 120-man field.
 Tiger Woods, who has not played competitively since the pandemic shut down golf, is a five-time champion at the Memorial.

 ALSO READ